pagkly/Zed/Investopedia/Investing/Encumbrance.md

 ### Lien

 A lien is a type of security interest, an encumbrance that affects the title to a property.
-It gives a creditor the right to seize the property as collateral for an unmet obligation, usually an unpaid debt.
+It gives a creditor the right to seize the property as [[Collateral]] for an unmet obligation, usually an unpaid debt.
 The creditor can then sell the property to recoup at least a portion of their loan.

 A tax lien is a lien imposed by a government to force the payment of taxes; in the U.S., a federal tax lien trumps all other claims on a debtor's assets.
 A [mechanic's lien](https://www.investopedia.com/terms/m/mechanics-lien.asp) is a claim on personal or real property the claimant has performed services on.
 An example is if a contractor made adjustments to your property that were never paid for.
 Judgment liens are secured against the assets of a defendant in a lawsuit.

 ### Mortgage

 A mortgage is one of the most common types of security interests.
 Essentially, it is a lien against a real estate property.
 The lender, generally a bank, retains an interest in the title to a house until the mortgage is paid off.
-If the borrower cannot repay the mortgage, the lender may foreclose, seizing the house as collateral and evicting the inhabitants.
+If the borrower cannot repay the mortgage, the lender may foreclose, seizing the house as [[Collateral]] and evicting the inhabitants.

 ### Restrictive Covenant